yanghengtang/tp/docs/DeveloperGuide.md

 * 1a.MediConnect detects that the arguments provided to add a patient is invalid.
     * 1a1.
 MediConnect shows an error message.
+    * 1a2.
+MediConnect requests for the correct input.

       Use case resumes at step 1.